Karosa B 732: Production and operation

-In the year 1983 started serial production, which continued until 1997.
+Serial production started in 1983 and continued until 1997.
 These buses were operated mostly in Czech Republic and Slovakia.

 Currently, number of Karosa B732 buses is decreasing, due to supply of new Low-floor buses.

 Last Karosa B732 in Prague was retired on 19 April 2013.

 Last Karosa B732 in Plzeň was retired in May 2014.

 Last Karosa B732 in Brno was retired in August 2015.

 Chollima-973

 A number of Karosa B732 in Pyongyang were converted to trolleybuses.
 At least 14 were built, but only 8 trolleybuses remain in service.